qgt7zm/capstone-project/README.md

 Simply input your classroom needs, and the website will recommend a solution for you, backed by results from published and peer-reviewed scientific studies.

-Created for BSCS Capstone project at UVA.
+Created as a capstone project for the BS in Computer Science at UVA.

 ## Instructions